Check out the La Brea Tar Pits and Museum's new website, tarpits.org! Videos, photography, interactive components, downloadable resources and more!

 Module - New Tarpits.org

-The Rancho La Brea collections are housed on-site at the George C. Page Museum at the La Brea Tar Pits in Hancock Park.
+The Rancho La Brea collections are housed on-site at the La Brea Tar Pits and Museum in Hancock Park.
 The collections document the Rancho La Brea biota and include some 3.5 million specimens representing over 600 species of plants and animals.
 Current excavations as well as historical excavations sites including the Pit 91 viewing station are open to the public 7 days a week.

 We are grateful to our Institutional Partners